Thermometers For Food, Cooking, Oven, Grill, and Smoker: How They Work, How To Select Them, and How To Use Them

 When measuring meat temp, take the temp in more than one location because the composition of the meat and the unevenness of the grill can fool you.
 Insert the tip of the thermometer into the thickest part of the meat and go past the center.
 Slowly pull it out.
 Read the coldest temp.
 Test other locations.
-Here's are two other tricks for taking the temp of a thick cut of meat.
+Here are two other tricks for taking the temp of a thick cut of meat.

-1) Line up the probe tip on the outside of the meat (that's a brisket below) until the point is past the middle.
+2) Another option is to line up the probe tip on the outside of the meat (that's a brisket below) until the point is past the middle.
 Then slide your finger tip until it touches the top of the meat (top photo).
 Now slide the probe into the meat until your finger touches the meat.
 The tip will be past the center (bottom photo).
 Now pull it back slowly and read the lowest temp.
 If any modeling agencies need a hand model my wife is available.